Physics of Magnetic Resonance Imaging 2

 |available module versions|

-PH2271 is a semester module in English language at Master’s level which is offered every semester.
+PH2271 is a semester module in English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.